 - Compliance with FISMA regulations for government agency security standards

-A solution that meets these types of rigid requirements is essential for protecting presidential communications privilege in today’s technological environment.
+A solution that meets these types of rigid requirements is essential for protecting executive privilege in today’s technological environment.

 Whether you’re the President of the United States or the manager of a law office, having a communications solution that protects your confidentiality is vital.
 When it comes to ensuring legal communication, 8x8 provides reliable and compliant cloud solutions at a demanding level rarely seen by other cloud providers.
 Don't take your chances with a subpar cloud-based telecom system.
 Call 1-866-879-8647 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.